 This program is being sponsored by the Uxbridge Library Trustees.

 Thanks to the generosity of the Friends of the Library, and the Teen Advisory Board we have Nooks available to borrow!
 From George R.R.
 Martin's Game of Thrones saga to Jhumpa Lahiri's The Lowland, and many children's and young adult titles we have something for every taste.
 Check one out today!

 Library receives Charitable Giving Program Grant from UniBank

 Are you interested in Genealogy and Family History?
 Have you wondered how to start, where to go for assistance as you navigate the maze of Internet information?
 Mike Postaski will be available most Saturday mornings beginning September 21st from 10am-noon to help beginners get started and advise other researchers who are running into difficulties gathering information.
 These sessions are free and open to the public.

 Borrow one for in-house library use!

-Thanks to the generosity of the Greater Worcester Community Foundation, the Library was able to purchase four laptops for in-house use for educational or job-seeking purposes.
-Users must be at least 18 years of age and have a valid CWMARS library card.
-Users must also read and sign an Uxbridge Free Public Library Laptop Computer Use Policy;
+Thanks to the generosity of the Greater Worcester Community Foundation, the Library was able to purchase four laptops for in-house use.
+Users must read and sign an Uxbridge Free Public Library Laptop Computer Use Policy;

 "Loans" are on a first-come, first-served basis and cannot be reserved in advance;